Pádraic Ó Conaire: Life

 Ó Conaire was born in the Lobster Pot public house on the New Docks in Galway on 28 February 1882.
 His father was a publican, who owned two premises in the town.
 His mother was Kate McDonagh.
 He was orphaned by the age of eleven.
 He spent a period living with his uncle in Gairfean, Ros Muc, Connemara.
 The area is in the Gaeltacht (Irish-speaking area) and Ó Conaire learned to speak Irish fluently.

 He emigrated to London in 1899 where he got a job with the Board of Education.
 He became involved in the work of the Gaelic League.
 A pioneer in the Gaelic revival in the last century, Ó Conaire and Pádraig Pearse are regarded as being the two most important Irish language short story writers during the first decades of the 20th century.

 He was married to Molly Ní Mhanais, with whom he had four children: Eileen (born 22 February 1905), Patrick (born 3 November 1906), Kathleen (born 24 February 1909), and Mary Josephine (28 July 1911 – 1922) who died of diphtheria.

 Ó Conaire returned to Ireland in 1914, leaving his family in London.
 Living mostly in Galway, he earned a meagre living through writing, teaching at Gaeltacht summer schools, and as an occasional organiser for the Gaelic League.

 He died on a visit to Dublin in 1928 after complaining of internal pains while at the head office of the Gaelic League.
 He was 46.
 He is buried in Bohermore Cemetery, Galway.

 His fellow poet Frederick Robert Higgins wrote a celebrated Lament for Pádraic Ó Conaire.

 He has family still living to this day in England, as well as in Galway and Canada.
 The Ó Conaire surname is still strong in the Ros Muc area.

-Inspiration for internet based satire
+Inspiration for Internet satire

-Ó Conaire's short story M'asal Beag Dubh was the inspiration for an internet based satire on the football transfer market.
+Ó Conaire's short story M'asal Beag Dubh was the inspiration for an Internet-based satire on the football transfer market.
 The fictitious character Masal Bugduv was created.
 The name sounds similar to the Gaelic pronunciation of M'asal Beag Dubh.
-Journalists who didn't fact check quite as thoroughly as they should have missed the satire and told the world of the up-and-coming Moldovan star.
+Journalists who did not fact-check quite as thoroughly as they should have missed the satire and told the world of the up-and-coming Moldovan star.

 Statue

-A statue of Ó Conaire's was unveiled in 1935 by Éamon de Valera in Eyre Square in the heart of Galway City.
+A statue of Ó Conaire was made by Albert Power and unveiled in 1935 by Éamon de Valera in Eyre Square in the heart of Galway City.
 It was popular with tourists until it was decapitated by four men in 1999.
 It was repaired at a cost of £50,000 and moved to Galway City Museum in 2004.
 A bronze replica of the statue was unveiled in Eyre Square in November 2017.